dylan-lom/Dimboard/README.md

 ## Why

-I wanted to explore how I could make a free (as in beer) web app with persistent (server-side) storage, and misusing GitHub's workflows seemed like a fun and accessible way of doing it!
+I wanted to explore how I could make a free (as in beer, but also freedom) web app with persistent (server-side) storage, and misusing GitHub's workflows seemed like a fun and accessible way of doing it!

 I don't genuinely reccomend using this project in your daily life... yet ;)